 If the damage means the car isn't roadworthy or can't be driven

 - Block out your car indefinitely so a borrower can't book it.
-You can remove or edit the blockout later if need be.
+You can remove or edit the blockout later.

 - Contact any upcoming borrowers to let them know the car isn't available.
 Let them know that they can book another car and that they won't need to pay a cancellation fee.
 We'll sort out the billing so they aren't charged and they can contact us if they have any questions.

 - When you report the damage to us, let us know you have upcoming bookings so that we can cancel them and make sure the borrowers aren't charged